-For something a little more classic, the list of TC Electronic Flashback users over the years pretty much says it all.
-From old legends like Tony Iommi and Joe Perry to virtuosos like Guthrie Govan and Brent Mason - plus modern heroes such as Mateus Asato and Jen Majura - the Flashback packs plenty of appeal for just about any kind of player.
+For something a little more classic that still includes plenty of versatile delay models, the list of TC Electronic Flashback users over the years speaks volumes.
+From icons like Tony Iommi and Joe Perry to virtuosos like Guthrie Govan and Brent Mason - plus modern heroes such as Mateus Asato and Jen Majura - the Flashback packs plenty of appeal for just about any kind of player.

 Best delay pedals: buying advice

 Which type of delay is best for you?

 Generally speaking, digital delays have cleaner echoes, analogue delays sound richer and darker, and tape delays degrade with each repeat.
 Some lead players might just need one simple setting for every solo, and find they’re better suited to something like the MXR Carbon Copy – an all-analogue and true bypass favourite, though admittedly more of a one-trick pony compared to other options.

 Those looking to get extra experimental - such as post, indie or progressive/atmospheric rock players - might find the 600ms Carbon Copy somewhat limiting and find themselves better suited to something more modern, with options for more effected and extreme delay times.